-- ♣ Vegetated buffers would remain at least 20 ft outside constructed embankments.
-While wetlands in the buffer area would not be directly filled, adverse wetland impacts are anticipated from incidental track walking on embankment slopes and installation of other best management practices (BMPs) for temporary erosion and sediment control.
-Approximately 6.34 acres would be permitted for the 20-foot buffer area, which is included in the total wetlands impacts in Table 16 above. - ★ Material stockpiles would be located in uplands. - ♣ Construction specifications would include a provision requiring the contractor to revegetate or stabilize side slopes during the first growing season after the embankment is placed to protect against erosion.
+- ★ Vegetated buffers would remain at least 20 ft outside constructed embankments.
+While wetlands in the buffer area would not be directly filled, impacts are still expected.
+Adverse wetland impacts, such as trampling of plants and compacting soils, which can decrease the success of wetland mitigation sites by changing surface hydrology and increasing competition pressure on native plants, are anticipated from incidental track walking on embankment slopes and installation of other best management practices (BMPs) for temporary erosion and sediment control.
+Approximately 6.34 acres would be permitted through an USACE individual permit for the 20-foot buffer area, which is included in the total wetlands impacts in Table 16 above. - + Material stockpiles would be located in uplands. - Construction specifications would include a provision requiring the contractor to revegetate or stabilize side slopes during the first growing season after the embankment is placed to protect against erosion. - Nearshore and adjacent area excavations will be timed to coincide with low tides, and fill material is expected to be locally sourced to in part preclude the introduction of invasive species.

-Compensation for unavoidable impacts to approximately 25 acres of wetlands will be provided in accordance with USACE Regulatory Guidance Letter (RGL) ID No. 09-01, which requires a mitigation plan based on the functions and values of the affected wetlands, and compensatory mitigation for federally-funded projects.
-A compensatory mitigation plan will be established during the permitting process and may include an in-lieu fee.
+Compensation for unavoidable impacts to approximately 25 acres of wetlands will be provided in accordance with current USACE mitigation requirements, which may require a mitigation plan based on the functions and values of the affected wetlands, and compensatory mitigation for federally-funded projects.
+A compensatory mitigation plan would therefore be established during the permitting process and may include an in-lieu fee.